Koenkk/zigbee2mqtt.io/docs/guide/configuration/mqtt.md

     # Optional: MQTT protocol version (default: 4), set this to 5 if you
     # use the 'retention' device specific configuration
     version: 4
     # Optional: Disable retain for all send messages.
-ONLY enable if you MQTT broker doesn't
+ONLY enable if your MQTT broker doesn't
     # support retained message (e.g. AWS IoT core, Azure IoT Hub, Google Cloud IoT core, IBM Watson IoT Platform).
     # Enabling will break the Home Assistant integration. (default: false)
     force_disable_retain: false
+    # Specifies the maximum allowed packet length (in bytes) that the server can send to Zigbee2MQTT.
+NOTE: The same value exists in your MQTT broker but for the length the client can send to it instead. (default: 1048576)
+    maximum_packet_size: 1048576
 ```

 ### Specifying MQTT server/user/password and network_key in a different file